oodrive/poei/poei-secured-box/README.md

 - Update the controller to add a new endpoint to fetch a secret from a key
   - return a HTTP Status `404` if a secret does not exist from a given key
   - return a HTTP Status `403` if the given password is not valid (i.e. not equals to the one provided at the secret creation)
-  - :bulb: you can use the Spring annotation `@ResponseStatus` on an exception to return the corresponding HTTP status
+  - :bulb: you can use the Spring annotation `@org.springframework.web.bind.annotation.ResponseStatus` on an exception to return the corresponding HTTP status

 ## 3 - Save secrets in database